 For example, refs.~\cite{guhne2002detection,lu2007experimental} find optimal decompositions of entanglement witnesses into a few local operators, even reducing in some cases the witness decomposition to only two local operators~\cite{toth2005detecting}.
 However, even with a minimal number of measurement settings, this method may become inconvenient or even unfeasible simply due to the lack of sufficient number of copies of the resource state needed to extract the witness expectation value.
 In such cases, alternative methods going beyond mean-value extraction are required.
-We review here the general method developed in Ref.~\cite{saggio2019experimental} that translates the witness method into a resource-efficient probabilistic framework described in Section~\ref{singlecopy}.
+We review here the general method developed in Ref.~\cite{saggio2019experimental} that translates the witness method into a resource-efficient probabilistic framework described in Section 2.1.
 In this scenario, the typical procedure achieves very high confidence in entanglement detection with just few experimental repetitions (copies of target state).
 As we shall see, the number of measurement settings involved into the local decomposition is not the crucial parameter determining the sampling complexity, in contrast to the standard belief~\cite{toth2005detecting}.
-We also review an experiment performed with a photonic system to test the practicality of the method.
+We also review an experiment performed with a photonic system to test the practicality of the method ~\cite{saggio2022perspective}.